nunidchange/vasudevvinod/README.md

 - 👋 Hi, I’m @vasudevvinod
-- 👀 I’m interested in solidifying my programming langauage
+- 👀 I’m interested in solidifying my programming skills.
-- 🌱 I’m currently learning Java and Swift
+- 🌱 I’m currently learning Java and Swift.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m hope to collaborate on various iOS development projects.
-- 📫 How to reach me vasudevvinod@icloud.com
+- 📫 How to reach me: vasudevvinod@icloud.com or @vasudev_vinod on Instagram.

 <!---
 vasudevvinod/vasudevvinod is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.